Bethlehem Missionary Baptist Church (Florida): Bicentennial restoration project

 Commenced by Florida A&M University's Black Church Restoration Committee along with their by Bicentennial Planning Committee under the area of Philosophy and Religion in 1976, this project aimed to refurnish and resettle the original Bethlehem Church at the Tallahassee Junior Museum.
 They sought to preserve the cultural, historical, and structural legacy that was left behind.
 According to the Bicentennial Restoration Project's pamphlet, the church was donated by Mr. and Mrs. Charles F Johnson.
 It was no larger than a storage shed only containing a single organ, pulpits, and pews.

 Legacy and reconstruction

 Bethlehem Missionary Baptist Church was described as a building with a white single room covered by a tin roof and lit by kerosene lamps.
-The building was tore down in 1974 as the congregation wanted a larger space.
+The building was torn down in 1974 as the congregation wanted a larger space.
 They moved their praise elsewhere, and it was fully rebuilt in 1976.
 Now, grounded on Martin Luther King Street in Tallahassee, Florida, it is known as Bethel Missionary Baptist Church.
 The new building preserved the stained glass windows from the original estate.
 Now under the leadership of Reverend Dr. RB Holmes, Bethel Missionary Church excels in committing to the development of their community; they have nurtured the community in Frenchtown, developed a school, mall, housing and still have other various developments within the Tallahassee community.